 Yes An Advanced Power Management device will be activated to enhance the Max.
-Power Saving mode and stop the CPU's internal clock. (default) Nb The system BIOS will ignore APM when initiating the Power Management mode.
+Power Saving mode and stop the CPU's internal clock.
+Use this option in Windows 95. (default) No The system BIOS will ignore APM when initiating the Power Management mode.